|373SS||credit||2||2 seminar hours (45 min) of instruction per week, 32 to 42 hours of self-study||English||winter|

 Evaluation methods and criteria

 Students will be evaluated according to their attendance – min.
-70%, participation, commitment and final essay.
+75%, participation in class, commitment to the subjects and final essay.